 Would you ever consider marriage or a live-in companion?

 At this late stage of the game?
 Hell, no. I'm fiercely independent.
 I can cook, clean house, do windows and laundry, and wash dishes.
-I can do repairs, home improvements, yard work, and general maintenance.
+I can do repairs, home improvements, and general maintenance.
 I can overhaul an engine and perform etudes by Scriabin on the piano.
 I'm very versatile.
 And I enjoy my own company.
-I'm certainly not a misanthrope, but - unlike most people - I've never needed another person in order to feel whole.
+I'm not exactly a misanthrope, but - unlike most people - I've never needed another person in order to feel whole.

 What aspects of life have brought you the most satisfaction?

 My artistic endeavors.
 Music.
 The piano.
 Performing.
 The incredible people whom I've had the privilege of knowing in the arts and entertainment industry.
 Writing.
 Having my humble works published.
 Writing is a powerful catharsis and my personal sanctuary.
 Reading, learning, absorbing knowledge.

 I have more regrets than I would ever care to remember or confess.
 My life is filled with mistakes, bad choices, detrimental endeavors, idle absurdities, wasted time, and ample thoughtlessness.
 Unfortunately it takes a lifetime to realize how precious life really is.
 Our existence is unnervingly fleeting, fragile, transient.

 Be yourself.
 Never compromise your true identity or ambitions.
 Think carefully before you speak.
 Think even more carefully before putting anything in writing.

 Wipe your feet on the doormat of caustic criticism.
 Remember that anger and hate are self-consuming.
 People who love to put you down are inevitably people who hate themselves and their own shortcomings.